Learn how to make this DIY Pin Cushion project with felt and embroidery thread. They are easy to create and make wonderful handmade gifts.

 - Embroidery needle

-Start by making your flower.
-Pin the smaller circle to the center of the larger circle and draw equal points around with a pencil to make petals.
+Step 2.
+Next, make the flower top.
+Pin the smaller circle to the center of the larger circle and draw equal points around with a pencil or sewing marker to make petals.

-Then cut away the excess felt.
+Step 3.
+Then trim away the excess felt.
 Set aside.

 Continue around with a blanket stitch and up the side.
 You may need to overlap the edges of the side seam to make it look nice and neat.

-Then add the top circle of felt, in the same way, leave a couple of inches open for the stuffing.
+Step 5.
+Add the top circle of felt in the same way, leaving a couple of inches open for the stuffing.

-Once stuffed you can finish the basic pincushion.
+Step 6.
+Once stuffed, you can finish the basic pincushion.

-I finished embellishing this flower by using some more of the olive thread to stitch around the edge of the olive circle.
+Step 8.
+Finish embellishing the flower by using some more of the olive thread to stitch around the edge of the olive circle.

 Now all you have left to do is add your pins and needles.

-This pincushion DIY was super easy to recreate and you can play around with different colors and stitches to make it your own.
-For example, in my original sunflower pin cushion I used the French knot to embellish the edges as well as the center.
+This pincushion DIY was super easy to create, and you can play around with different colors and stitches to make it your own.
+For example, in my original sunflower pin cushion, I used the French knot to embellish the edges as well as the center.

 Wouldn't it make a nice gift?